vishvAsa/notes/sapiens/phenes/intelligence/articles/MT_lekhAH/cranial-capacity.md

 Hence, it does seem that East Asian archaic Homo possibly Denisovan had unusually large cranial volumes by modern Homo standards

+Distribution of cephalic index, i.e., maximal breadth/maximal length*100 from Morton's skulls.
+Cephalic index is not meaningfully correlated with cranial capacity but is of forensic value.
+In this data those with CI<70 tend to be from Africa or native Australians; CI>85 tend to be First Americans, predominantly from the tail of South America/Andes.
+A visual of cephalic index.
+Those with lower values will have longer heads and those with higher values broader heads.